avandekleut/avandekleut.github.io/assets/reinforce/reinforce.md

 **Off-policy** learning does not require that data used for training a policy $\pi$ be collected by that policy.
 For example, $Q$-learning (and deep $Q$-learning) are off-policy algorithms. $Q$-learning only requires data of the form $s_t, a_t, r_t, s_{t+1}$ to learn the $Q$-function.
 This data could easily be collected by a random policy.

-When using an on-policy algorithm, if we collect training data and then use that data to update our policy's parameters $\theta$, we cannot re-use that data for further training.
+When using an on-policy algorithm, if we collect training data and then use that data to update our policy's parameters $\theta$, we cannot re-use that data for further training since the updated policy no longer matches the policy that collected the data.
 This is the downside of on-policy algorithms.